-191 1989 Proposed Rule at 28872, 28897.
+Proposed Rule at 28872, 28897.

-the same as any previously approved application in any respect, in many cases a 505(b)(2) applicant can seek approval for conditions of approval that are no longer (or never were) protected by exclusivity.
+protected by exclusivity.
 For example, Veloxis had the opportunity to do that here by seeking approval only for the unprotected conversion use but chose not to do so.

 Sponsors have also developed alternative business arrangements to avoid conflicts involving 3-year exclusivity issues for competing products.
 For example, two firms recently announced an exchange of waivers of exclusivity for their respective competing single entity extended-release hydrocodone products.
-192 Zogenix's single entity extended-release hydrocodone capsule, Zohydro ER (NDA 202880), was approved first and is listed in the Orange Book as having 3-year exclusivity, which will expire on October 25, 2016.
-193 Purdue's single entity extended-release hydrocodone tablet, Hysingla (NDA 206627), a 505(b)(2) NDA that did not rely on Zohydro for approval, was approved shortly after the mutual waiver agreement was announced.
-194
+Zogenix's single entity extended-release hydrocodone capsule, Zohydro ER (NDA 202880), was approved first and is listed in the Orange Book as having 3-year exclusivity, which will expire on October 25, 2016.
+Purdue's single entity extended-release hydrocodone tablet, Hysingla (NDA 206627), a 505(b)(2) NDA that did not rely on Zohydro for approval, was approved shortly after the mutual waiver agreement was announced.

 A search of the Agency's records has not produced another instance where FDA refused to fully approve a 505(b)(2) application due to the 3-year exclusivity of another NDA on which the subsequent application did not rely.
 However, in instances where the Agency has considered this situation, it has applied considerations consistent with this interpretation of the scope of 3-year exclusivity.
 For example, on October 24, 1996, FDA approved Combivent (NDA 020291), a metered dose aerosol for inhalation and the first fixed-combination drug of albuterol sulfate and ipratropium bromide for use in patients with chronic obstructive pulmonary disease on a regular aerosol bronchodilator who continue to have evidence of bronchospasm and who require a second bronchodilator.
-Because its sponsor had conducted new clinical investigations essential to its approval, Combivent obtained 3-year exclusivity, which expired on October 24, 1999.
+Because its sponsor had conducted new clinical investigations essential to its approval, Combivent was eligible for 3-year exclusivity, which expired on October 24, 1999.
 The scope of Combivent's exclusivity was related to the new clinical investigations that studied the fixed-combination of albuterol sulfate and ipratropium bromide for use in patients with chronic obstructive pulmonary disease on a regular aerosol bronchodilator who continue to have evidence of bronchospasm and who require a second bronchodilator.
-195